Royer–Nicodemus House and Farm

-The Royer–Nicodemus House and Farm, also known as the Renfrew Museum and Park, is an historic, American home and farm that is located in Waynesboro in Franklin County, Pennsylvania.
+The Royer–Nicodemus House and Farm, also known as the Renfrew Museum and Park, is an historic home and farm that is located in Waynesboro in Franklin County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1976.

 History and architectural features

 The main house, which was built circa 1812, is a two-and-one-half-story, four-bay, stone dwelling, with a two-bay addition that was built circa 1815.
 It was restored between 1974 and 1975.
 The property also includes the brick Fahnestock farmstead (1812), a small stone butcher/smoke house, a stone and log milkhouse, and a large frame barn with distinctive cupolas that was built in 1896.

 The property was deeded to the Borough of Waynesboro in 1973, and has operated as the Renfrew Museum and Park since 1975.

-It was listed on the National Register of Historic Places in 1976.